Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 We call the aforementioned procedures in [lexer.h](#lexerh), [parser.h](#parserh), [deparser.h](#deparserh), and [delexer.h](#delexerh) tools.

+To extend support of a language you simply augment the existing existing tools for that language to handle more cases.

 ### Create a new tool for an existing language

 Maybe you simply want to create a lexer, parser, deparser or delexer.
 Then just follow step 3, 4, 5, or 6 from the list [below](#add-support-for-new-language) with 'name' appended with a descriptive identifier.